That dollar amount results from a 40.3% increase from 5 years earlier in 2020 when exported goat meat was worth $303.9 million.

 Countries Generating Best Trade Surpluses from Goat Meat

-Australia generated the highest surplus in the international trade of goat meat.
+World-leading Australia goat exporter generated the highest surplus in the international trade of goat meat.
 In turn, this positive cashflow confirms Australia’s strong competitive advantage for this specific product category.

 Countries Generating Worst Trade Deficits from Goat Meat

 The United States of America incurred the highest deficit in the international trade of goat meat.
-In turn, this negative cashflow highlights America’s competitive disadvantage for this specific product category but also signals opportunities for goat meat-supplying countries that help satisfy the powerful demand.
+In turn, this negative cashflow highlights the USA’s competitive disadvantage for this specific product category but also signals opportunities for goat meat-supplying countries that help satisfy the powerful demand.

 Goat Meat Exporting Companies